- Assistant Professor, Washington and Lee University, Department of Sociology and Anthropology.

 - Race and Social Policy in the United States.

 I have taught undergraduate classes since the beginning of my doctorate.
 I was a Teaching Assistant from 2009 to 2013.
-I have conducted my own classes since the spring of 2015, both at the University of Texas at Austin (Capital Punishment in America, Sociology of Health and Illness) and Colby College (Revolutions and Revolutionaries, Capital Punishment in America, Urban Sociology in a Global Context).
+I have conducted my own classes since the spring of 2015, both at the University of Texas at Austin, Colby College, and Washington and Lee University.
 My courses explore the intricate relation between power disparities and inequalities of opportunity, with a focus on the effects that these dynamics have on people’s lives.

 My approach to teaching reflects both my research interests and my personal experiences.
 As a political sociologist, I seek to understand how different forms of power are used to construct, reinforce, and challenge social stratification.
 In particular, I study how marginalized groups manage to organize and impose their demands despite the opposition of influential adversaries.
 I bring this perspective to the classroom by highlighting how different social phenomena reflect relations of domination and by exploring with my students ways to address social inequalities.
 In addition, my background as an international student who has relied on financial assistance to access elite higher education, as well as my experience teaching in one of the largest universities in the United States, has provided me with an acute perception of the specific challenges and opportunities that students from different backgrounds face at the college level.